coherent-research/mts-documentation/mts-actions-api-spec.md

 | ISKRA_MX37X | supported | | |
 | LG_DLMS     | supported | | |
 | PREMIERPRI | | | |

+### Multiple actions
+It is possible to combine the TimeUpdate action with one other action in a single request provided the meter type supports both.
+It is not possible to combine other actions even if the meter type supports both.

 ### API Methods